 A history of water cooperation and conflict:

-Mirumachi (2015) maps India-Nepal water resources relations over approximately 60 years, dividing events into roughly six sequences presents the highlights of inter-State cooperation.
+Mirumachi (2015) maps India-Nepal water resources relations over approximately 60 years, dividing events into roughly six sequences.
+Table 4.3 presents the highlights of inter-State cooperation.
 As shown in the Table, it can be seen that bilateral cooperation has emphasized ‘hydraulic mission’ style development, i.e. large engineering projects to control rivers for specific economic benefits.
 Beginning with the 1954 Kosi River agreement, the emphasis has been on a standard set of activities: flood management, soil erosion control, hydropower